USS Flasher (SS-249): Fifth and sixth war patrols, November 1944 – April 1945

-Lieutenant Commander George W. Grider took command of Flasher on 31 October 1944.< Heading the same attack group, Flasher departed on her fifth war patrol 15 November 1944, bound for Cam Ranh Bay.
-On 4 December one of her companions reported a tanker convoy, and Flasher set a converging course.
+Lieutenant Commander George W. Grider took command of Flasher on 31 October 1944.
+Heading the same attack group, Flasher departed on her fifth war patrol 15 November 1944, bound for Cam Ranh Bay.
+On 4 December, one of her companions reported a tanker convoy, and Flasher set a converging course.
 As she made her approach in a heavy downpour, a destroyer suddenly loomed up before her, and Flasher launched her first spread of torpedoes at this escort.
-The destroyer (Kishinami) was stopped by two hits, and began listing and smoking heavily.
+The destroyer (Kishinami) was stopped by two hits and began listing and smoking heavily.
 Flasher got a spread of torpedoes away at a tanker before she was forced deep by a second destroyer, which dropped 16 depth charges.
 Rising to periscope depth, Flasher located the tanker burning and covered by yet a third destroyer.
-Speedily reloading, she prepared to sink the destroyer and finish off the tanker, and though almost blinded by rainsqualls, she did so with a salvo of four torpedoes, two of which hit the destroyer (Iwanami), and two of which passed beneath her, as planned, to hit the tanker (Hakko Maru 10,022 tons).
-Once more, counter-attack forced Flasher down, and when she surfaced she found no trace of the two damaged destroyers.
+Speedily reloading, she prepared to sink the destroyer and finish off the tanker, and though almost blinded by rainsqualls, she did so with a salvo of four torpedoes, two of which hit the destroyer (Iwanami) and two of which passed beneath her, as planned, to hit the tanker (Hakko Maru, 10,022 tons).
+Once more, counterattack forced Flasher down, and when she surfaced, she found no trace of the two damaged destroyers.
 The tanker, blazing away, was still guarded by three escorts until abandoned at sunset, when Flasher sank her with one torpedo.
 The two destroyers, both found after the war to have been sunk, were Kishinami and Iwanami.

 Flasher contacted another well-guarded tanker convoy on the morning of 21 December 1944, and she began a long chase, getting into position to attack from the unguarded shoreward side.
-In rapid succession, Flasher attacked and sank three of the tankers (Omurosan Maru 9,204 tons, Otowasan Maru 9,204 tons, and Arita Maru 10,238 tons), receiving no counter-attack since the enemy apparently believed he had stumbled into a minefield.
+In rapid succession, Flasher attacked and sank three of the tankers (Omurosan Maru, 9,204 tons, Otowasan Maru, 9,204 tons, and Arita Maru, 10,238 tons), receiving no counterattack, since the enemy apparently believed they had stumbled into a minefield.
 One of these tankers was the largest Flasher sank during the war.
-The other two tankers had displacements similar to each other, were tied for third largest.
+The other two tankers had displacements similar to each other, were tied for third-largest.

-Refitting at Fremantle once more between 2 January and 29 January 1945, Flasher made her sixth war patrol on the coast of Indochina.
-Contacts were few, but on 21 February she sank a sea truck by surface gunfire, and 4 days later sank a cargo ship (Koho Maru 850 tons) with torpedoes.
-She completed her patrol upon her arrival at Pearl Harbor 3 April 1945, and sailed a few days later for a West Coast overhaul.
+Refitting at Fremantle once more between 2 and 29 January 1945, Flasher made her sixth war patrol on the coast of Indochina.
+Contacts were few, but on 21 February, she sank a sea truck by surface gunfire, and 4 days later, sank a cargo ship (Koho Maru, 850 tons) with torpedoes.
+She completed her patrol upon her arrival at Pearl Harbor on 3 April 1945 and sailed a few days later for a West Coast overhaul.